Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks: Introduction

+Quantum compilation and circuit partitioning for DQC have been studied extensively.
+Prior works have addressed compiler design challenges and optimisation of circuit depth and remote entanglement overhead under network and hardware constraints \cite{ferrari2021compiler,cuomo2023optimized,ferrari2023modular}.
+In parallel, graph- and hypergraph-based techniques have been proposed to partition QCircs so as to minimise remote entanglement overhead across distributed QPUs \cite{daei2020optimized,cambiucci2023hypergraphic,andres2019automated,davarzani2020dynamic,kaur2025optimized,dadkhah2021new}.
+Beyond partitioning, Andres et al.~\cite{andres2024distributing} considered circuit placement and distribution over heterogeneous networks with arbitrary topologies, integrating mapping decisions within a compiler framework.
+However, these approaches focus on optimising DQC for a single QCirc and do not explicitly address multi-circuit resource contention in heterogeneous DQC systems.
+Parekh et al.~\cite{parekh2021quantum} proposed a greedy scheduling algorithm that assigns QCircs sequentially to available QPUs.
+However, their approach does not jointly account for network topology, QPU decoherence properties, and circuit-specific structural characteristics within a unified optimisation framework.

-Here, we address the problem of QCircs scheduling in DQC networks, accounting for quantum-specific challenges such as fidelity degradation from remote operations.
-We adopt a general heterogeneous network model with QPUs of varying capacities, arbitrary connectivity topologies, and diverse QCircs.
-On this basis, we propose two scheduling algorithms: (i) a dynamic batch scheduling approach that leverages MILP to jointly optimise QPU–QCirc mapping and the number of circuit partitions for a batch of QCircs, and (ii) an MILP-based online scheduling strategy that allocates circuits individually.
-The proposed methods are extensively analysed and evaluated through detailed simulations.
+Here, we address the problem of \textit{circuit scheduling} in DQC networks, accounting for quantum-specific challenges including fidelity degradation due to remote operations.
+We consider a general heterogeneous network model with QPUs of varying capacities, arbitrary connectivity topologies, and diverse QCircs.
+Within this framework, we propose two scheduling algorithms: (i) a dynamic batch scheduling approach that leverages mixed-integer linear programming (MILP) to jointly optimise QPU allocation and partition count for a batch of QCircs, and (ii) an MILP-based online scheduling strategy that allocates circuits individually.
+The proposed methods are analysed and evaluated through detailed simulations.
+Our results indicate that quantum-aware, batch-level optimisation can reduce inter-QPU communication overhead and improve system-level efficiency, particularly in heterogeneous network settings.
+The analysis also highlights a trade-off between makespan and communication cost, offering useful design insights for emerging quantum data centre architectures. }

 The remainder of this paper is organised as follows.
 Sec.~\ref{sec:DQC_network_model} describes the DQC network model.
 Section~\ref{sec:QCirc_scheduling} presents the proposed Batch-QCirc and Single-QCirc scheduling methods.
 Section~\ref{sec:evaluation} evaluates the proposed methods through simulations.
 Finally, Section~\ref{sec:conclusion} concludes the paper.